ssebattar/demos/README.md

 # demos

 This repo is only for demo projects.
 It can be wiped out completely.

 # warning

-Do not fork this repository.
+Feel free to fork this repository.